 The cuisine of Barbados is distinctive for its herbs and spices that lend it a gentle heat.
 When in Bridgetown, the colorful capital of the island, there are multiple places to sample Bajan flare – Culture Trip curates nine of the best.

 Cuz's Fish Shack

-Although it might not look like much, this little shack boasts some of the best fish sandwiches you’ll ever get on any beach anywhere.
-They are so good that tour drivers will take visitors to the beach just for this little blue shack right beside the Hilton Resort.
-Locals will drive from all over Barbados to grab a bite before it shuts for the day, which is at 17:00 or when they run out of fresh fish.
-The dish to try is the fish sandwich, called a Cutter, which even comes with a beer.
-Don’t judge a book by its cover, this is a classic which you’ll always return to on every visit.
+This little shack boasts some of the best fish sandwiches you’ll ever get on any beach, anywhere.
+They are so good that tour drivers will often take visitors to Carlisle Bay just for this little blue shack right beside the Hilton Barbados.
+Locals will also drive from all over Barbados to grab a bite before it shuts for the day, which is at 5pm, or when they run out of fresh fish.
+The must-try is their fish sandwich – called a cutter – which is served with a chilled beer.
+This is a destination that’s hard to beat.

-The Boatyard is another great choice for somewhere to stop if you’re looking for a relaxing day on a beach.
-You can choose to get your own umbrella and chair on the beach, with a free drink, all while being served by some of the friendliest staff on the island.
-You pay $40 BBP per person at the door, but then you use that money inside however you want, from food to drinks to the lounger rentals.
-Think of it like a deposit.
-It’s an entire-day kind of place, where you can catch some sun, some drinks, and some great fresh food.
-At night, torches are lit up on the beach.
-You must try the coconut shrimp.
+The Boatyard is a great lunch and hangout spot.
+You can get your own umbrella and chair on the beach, with a free drink, all while being served by some of the friendliest staff on the island.
+You pay BBP$40 (US$20) per person at the door, but then you use that money inside however you want – from food to drinks to the lounger rentals; think of it like a deposit.
+It’s an entire-day kind of place, where you can catch some sun and refuel on great food and drink.